pyhmsa/pyhmsa/DESCRIPTION.rst

 pyHMSA is written to support both Python 2 and 3.

-The library is provided under the MIT :ref:`license`.
+The library is provided under the MIT license.